Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 We could also define the concept of simplicial ringed sites, which consists of pairs $(Y_\bullet,\calO_{Y_\bullet})$, for $Y_\bullet$ being a simplicial site and $\calO_{Y_\bullet}$ being a sheaf of rings on $Y_\bullet$, assuming $u_\phi:(Y_l,\calO_{Y_l})\ra (Y_n,\calO_{Y_n})$ being maps of ringed sites.

+\begin{remark} In the level of the derived category, the category $D(Y_\bullet)$ is not equivalent to the category where objects are given by specifying one in each $D(Y_n)$ together with natural boundary maps, unless we replace derived categories by derived infinity categories and also consider the higher morphisms.
+This is the main reason why we need to reconstruct many objects in the simplicial level in this section, instead of using the known results for single site or space directly.
+The essential difference is that an object in the simplicial level has much stronger functoriality than a collection of objects over each individual space. \end{remark}

+From the construction above, it is clear that there exists a map of sites $Y_\bullet \ra Y_n$.
+The pushforward functor along this map is restriction functor, sending the collection of sheaves $(\calF_l)_l$ to its $n$-th component $\calF_n$ and is exact (\cite[Tag 09WG]{Sta}) for sheaves of abelian groups.
 Here is a useful Lemma about the vanishing criterion of objects in the derived category of a simplicial site $D^+(Y_\bullet)$. \begin{lemma} Let $K$ be an object in the derived category $D^+(Y_\bullet)$ of a $m$-truncated simplicial site $Y_\bullet$ for $m\in \NN\cup\{\infty\}$.
 Then $K$ is acyclic if and only if for each $n\leq m$, the restriction $K|_{Y_n}$ in $D^+(Y_n)$ is acyclic. \end{lemma} \begin{proof} If $K$ is acyclic, then since the restriction functor is an exact functor, we see $K|_{Y_n}$ is also acyclic.

 Conversely, assume $K|_{Y_n}$ is acyclic for each integer $n\leq m$.
 If $K$ is not acyclic, then by the assumption that $K$ lives in $D^+(Y_\bullet)$, we may assume $i$ is the least integer such that the $i$-th cohomology sheaf $\calH^i(K)\in \Ab(Y_\bullet)$ is nonvanishing.
 Then by definition, there exists some $n$ such that $\calH^i(K)|_{Y_n}$ is nonzero.
 But again by the exactness of the restriction, we have the equality